Ahmed Taib El Alj

-Ahmed Taib El Alj (born in Fes on 9 September 1928, died in Rabat on 1 December 2012) is a well known Moroccan writer of Moroccan Arabic Zajal poetry and drama.
+Ahmed Taib El Alj (9 September 1928 – 1 December 2012) was a Moroccan writer of Moroccan Arabic Zajal poetry and drama.
+He received several prizes and decorations for his service to Moroccan Arabic language theatre.

-Early life

-He is considered one of the cornerstones of contemporary Moroccan theater.
-He received several prizes and decorations for his service to Moroccan Arabic language theater.

-Career
+Life

-He has composed more than forty plays and adapted more than thirty.
-According to Salim Jay, the theater of al-Aldj is a "treasure of the culture of humanity".
-He has rewritten, in Moroccan Arabic, works by Molière, Shakespeare and Brecht and has had a great influence on Moroccan popular culture.
+El Alj was born in Fes.
+He wrote more than forty plays and adapted more than thirty works for the stage.
+According to Salim Jay, the work of al-Aldj is a "treasure of the culture of humanity".
+He rewrote, in Moroccan Arabic, works by Molière, Shakespeare and Brecht and had a great influence on Moroccan popular culture.
 His work was markedly influenced by French theater, especially the plays of Molière and Pierre Beaumarchais.
+He died in Rabat.

 Awards and honours

 In 1973, he was awarded the prize of Literature of Morocco, and in 1975, the Medal of Intellectual Merit of Syria.